mottazabdelfattah/mottazabdelfattah.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a research scientist at the Visualization Research Center (VISUS) at the University of Stuttgart, Germany.
 I began my PhD journey designing scalable techniques for visualizing dynamic networks and ended by building tools to help architects in shaping our future built world.
 Besides research, I enjoy working with students, especially the underachievers—challenging but rewarding.
 In the past, I developed web applications using Java Servlets and C# ASP.NET, primarily focusing on backend development.
-Nowadays, I spend more time with Vue.js and d3.
 When I'm not working, I enjoy traveling, hiking, watching movies, or playing sports.
 However, I must admit that catching up on some sleep has become my favorite hobby recently.

 {style="text-align: justify;"}